thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 **The Swoon Theory** (or Apparent Death Theory) - This theory suggests Jesus merely fainted on the cross and later revived in the tomb.
 This is highly improbable given the Roman crucifixion method, designed for maximum lethality.
-Roman soldiers were experts in execution, and the spear thrust into Jesus's side, drawing blood and water, indicates a punctured pericardium and lungs, confirming death ([John 19:34](https://www.biblegateway.com/passage/?search=John%2019%3A34&version=NKJV)).
+Roman soldiers were experts in execution and the spear thrust into Jesus's side, drawing blood and water, indicates a punctured pericardium and lungs, confirming death ([John 19:34](https://www.biblegateway.com/passage/?search=John%2019%3A34&version=NKJV)).
 Furthermore, a weak, barely alive Jesus, even if he survived, could not have rolled away a heavy stone, overpowered Roman guards